Welcome to…

-This current project, which includes content migrated from my previous blog, is a last chance to write something that says something.
+This current project is a last chance to write something that says something.
 Something set apart from the endless listicles, the craven apologia, the performative outrage overflowing on social media.

 There’s no shame in writing listicles of course; I’ve done it myself to make ends meet (as for posting on social media, that’s a shame we all bear).
 We know we need more, though.
 This is a modest attempt to contribute to that nebulous more.
 If I can also manage to keep the lights on along the way, then all the better.

-Yes, I will often ask, as is to be expected on this platform, for you to…
+Yes, as is to be expected on this platform, I will often ask you to…

 You can give me money if you like, particularly if you think paying will give you an added incentive to actually read what I write.
 In return, you’ll get access to exclusive content, the full archive, and the chat.

-As for the content itself, like our own time of crisis, it will be eclectic.
-The first hope is to provide something that, be it in the form of essay, poem, or story, be it regarding music, film, psychogeography, surrealism, critical theory, or whatever else, might, fates forfend, actually enlighten.
+As for the content itself, like everything else in this centerless moment, it will be eclectic.
+The first hope is to provide something that, be it in the form of essay, poem, or story, be it regarding musicfilmpsychogeographysurrealismcritical theory, or whatever else, might actually enlighten.

-The second hope, connected, is that by not artificially limiting its output, this might be a place where both I and you can think of all the different, needlessly atomized realms of human life in new lights.
+The second hope, connected, is that by not artificially limiting my output, this might be a place where both you and I can think of all the different, needlessly atomized realms of human life in new lights.
 To think of theory as literature, to think of technology as poetry, or any other permutation, this might not lead anywhere.
-It might also be the first step toward fixing our own alienated selves.
+It might also be the first step toward leading our own alienated selves out of the shit.

 Subscribe to That Ellipsis...